Bohemian roommates Mark (Anthony Rapp) and Roger (Adam Pascal) |

 Paying rent is optional.

-Carmen Ghia (Roger Bart) and Roger DeBris (Gary Beach)
+Carmen Ghia (Roger Bart) and Roger DeBris (Gary Beach) |

-Five years after Rent opened, Mel Brook’s The Producers won twelve Tony awards the most ever, even more than Hamilton.
+Five years after Rent opened, Mel Brook’s The Producers won twelve Tony awards – the most ever, even more than Hamilton.
 Openly gay Broadway veteran Gary Beach won the 2001 best supporting actor Tony for his portrayal of flamboyant auteur Roger DeBris.

 In The Producers, Max and Leo scheme to open a musical that’s guaranteed to immediately bomb, allowing them to keep their investors’ money.
 So they seek out the worst director in New York.
 Roger DeBris initially declines the invitation to direct the doomed “Springtime for Hitler” because of its downbeat subject matter:

-ROGER: The theatre
+ROGER: The theatre’s so obsessed

 With dramas so depressed

-Its hard to sell a ticket on Broadway
+It’s hard to sell a ticket on Broadway

 Shows should be more pretty